 Google Ads Attribution Reports

 The Google attribution report shows the number of conversion events driven by ad network and source.
 Alternatively, it enables marketers to quantify every traffic source contributing to sales and conversion.
 It assigns credit for sales and conversions through a user’s conversion journey.
+You can eventually strategize your campaign by building your Google Ad attribution reports with Google Ads Data Studio templates.

 The Google Ads attribution reports provide sufficient insight for a marketer.
 Today, we live in a world with several complexities.
 Online marketers are facing severe challenges in assessing the value of their campaigns.
 You might use Google AdWords to visit a website at a particular time; the next time, it might be a banner ad.
 The ability to measure these different campaigns is critical.
 Here is where attribution reports come in handy.